 Not really!
 The great thing about Unforgotten is that each series focuses on a different murder case, so there’s no backstory required.

-Although this is a fresh case for Cassie and Sunny, we’ll be catching up with the duo for the first time since the dramatic events of the series two finale – when they chose to walk away from a case after discovering that their suspects had actually been victims of child sex abuse and worked together to murder their abusers.
+Although this is a fresh case for Cassie and Sunny, this is the first time we’ve seen the duo for the first time since the dramatic events of the series two finale – when they chose to walk away from a case after discovering that their suspects had actually been victims of child sex abuse and worked together to murder their abusers.

 Before Unforgotten had been recommissioned, he explained: “It’s a secret that they now have and they will have to carry with them through their job and if we do get a third series obviously one will attempt to explore the ramifications of what making such a profound decision will be.”